Updated October 2023

-- Confirmation that you will not change the reason for which you’re requiring this visa.
+- Confirmation that you will not change the reason for which you require this visa.

-The decision on your UK visitor visa will take no longer than 8 weeks if you apply by post.
-However, the decision can be made on the day you apply by using the premium service.
+The decision on your UK visitor visa will take no longer than 3 weeks if you apply online.
+However, it is currently taking 5 weeks on average to get a decision on Standard Visitor visas.

 Complete the online application form

 If you need a visa, you must apply online before you travel to the UK.
 Usually, the UK visa online application form contains questions on personal information as: